 Some marketing teams are fine to stay where they’re at -- reporting on top-of-funnel metrics, CTA click rates, pageviews, lead volume, and other traditional metrics.
 However, for those B2B marketing teams who are ready to focus on conversions further down the funnel (and the revenue that results from those conversions) attribution is an indispensable asset.

-If you’ve transitioned to a revenue-focused mindset, then multi-touch attribution will help inform your strategy with down-funnel insights -- such as which keywords, ebooks, articles, and emails generate the most opportunities and customer conversions.
+If you’ve transitioned to a revenue-focused mindset, then multi-touch attribution will help inform your strategy with down-funnel insights -- such as which keywords, ebooks, articles, and emails generate the most opportunities and customer conversations.

 2. Your marketing org uses 5+ marketing channels